Recycling collected from residents in Wiltshire is sent to processors across the UK and Europe to be turned into new

 - Wiltshire's current recycling rate is 43.78% (as at end March 2017)

 - Wiltshire Council reports waste and recycling performance.
 You can download the latest report in the downloads section.

 - Our contractor, Hills Waste Solutions, manage all of the waste and recycling collected from Wiltshire Council’s residents

 - Hills regularly review and summarise this and report back annually.
 You can download the latest report in the downloads section

-- The Wiltshire Council Joint Municipal Waste Management Strategy was formally adopted by the County Council and the four District Councils in 2006
+- The Wiltshire Council Household Waste Management Strategy was formally adopted by the Council in November 2019

-- In November 2016 Wiltshire Council’s cabinet approved an update to the strategy.
-You can download a copy from the downloads section of this page.
+- You can download a copy from the downloads section of this page.